devansoliman/Bruiser/Roulette/README.md

 - disposable gloves

 ## Casting
-1. Use a soldering iron to melt the threaded inserts into the 4 circular holes on the underside of the core.
+1. Use a soldering iron to melt the threaded inserts into the 4 circular holes on the underside of the `core`.
 2. Sand away excess material from the brim and heat-setting.
-3. Sand down layer lines as necessary on the `sidewall` and `uppermold`.
-Clean mold.
+3. Sand down layer lines and Z seams as necessary on the `sidewall` and `uppermold`.
+Clean and remove debris from the mold.
 4. Apply multiple coats of mold release or a very thin layer of petroleum jelly to the mold surfaces facing the pour.
 Layer lines should now only be barely visible.
 5. Assemble the mold: bolt the `core` to the `lower mold` using the M4 inserts, seat the `upper mold` above the `core` and secure with an M5 bolt and nut.
 Bolt the `sidewall` using the remaining M5 bolts and nuts.
 6. Set the assembled mold on a level surface.